codingcracker71/Reading_Quest/README.md

 - Screen size research using: https://device-screen-size.utils.com

 ## Future Improvements:
-If I had more time, I would add a simplified icon for the settings button.
-I would have also designed my own background image for the page, but I wanted the code to be a main priority.
+If I had more time, I would shorten the brown grid behind the heading to fit around it more.
+I also would have tried to make my footer stick without moving every time a button was hovered over.